BalajiGapat/Hotel-Booking-Web-Application/README.md

 ## Overview

-The Hotel Management Application is a Spring Boot-based system designed to manage hotel room data efficiently.
+The Hotel Booking web Application is a Spring Boot-based system designed to manage hotel room room.
 It provides a set of RESTful API endpoints for tasks such as creating, retrieving, updating, and deleting room records.
-This application offers features for room type filtering, price updates, and availability tracking.
+This application offers features to filter a room by room type.

 ## Technologies Used